lvgl/blog/_posts/2024-03-01-4D-Systems-SPI-board-review.md

 ### Touchpad

-The 4D Systems gen4-ESP32-32CT board comes with a rather responsive capacitive touch screen.
+The 4D Systems gen4-ESP32-32CT board comes with a quite responsive capacitive touch screen.
 During our evaluation the touch screen was very accurate and we haven't found any issues with it.

 ### Robustness